systeminit/si/app/docs/src/reference/public-api.md

 |404|[Not Found](https://tools.ietf.org/html/rfc7231#section-6.5.4)|Workspace not found or has been deleted|None|
 |500|[Internal Server Error](https://tools.ietf.org/html/rfc7231#section-6.6.1)|Internal server error|[ApiError](#schemaapierror)|

-## Delete a workspace - please note, this is a soft delete and workspaces can be recovered
+## Delete a Workspace - Please note, this is a soft delete and workspaces can be recovered

 <a id="opIddelete_workspace"></a>